FREE STRATEGY PACK

 What is an Alt Text?

-An alt text or alt tags is a written deive text about an image that informs and aids the users in case said image fails to load on a webpage.
+An alt text or alt tags is a written descriptive text about an image that informs and aids the users in case said image fails to load on a webpage.
 It also helps screen-readers to read back the text for people with visual impairment.
 For digital marketers, it is recommended to supply images with alt texts so that the search engine spiders can crawl it and help it rank in the SERPs.

 How Important are Alt Texts?